weiwenwu12/starter-hugo-research-group/content/post/20-12-01-wowchemy-prize/index.md

 ---
-title: Richard Hendricks Wins First Place in the Wowchemy Prize
+title: Weiwen Wu on **Computers in Biology and Medicine** Posted Papers
 date: 2020-12-01
 ---